Dictionary of Phonographia

 Friends of the Phonograph (FOTP)

-Now travelling in interstellar space these phonograph records remarkably could end up outliving humanity itself.
+Now travelling in interstellar space these phonograph records remarkably could end up outliving humans on Earth.

 Voyager's Golden Record cover